 How they work: Like a refrigerator in reverse – it pulls in heat from the air outside to warm water inside.

 Pros: 2x as efficient as a conventional water heater, cutting water heating cost in half.
+Uses ambient temperature to heat water efficiently.
 Hawaii Energy rebates makes this upgrade more affordable.

 Could a heat pump water heater be best for your home?
 Check out our Heat Pump Water heater guide.